PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 $ squeue -u <NetID>
 ```

-In the above command you should replaced `<NetID>` with your actual NetID (e.g., ceisgrub).
-Instead of typing this every time, we will use the much shorter alias of `qq` (or consider calling it `sq`).
+In the above command you should replace `<NetID>` with your actual NetID (e.g., ceisgrub).
+Instead of typing this every time, we will use the much shorter alias of `qq` (or call it `sq` if you prefer).
 Open your `.bashrc` file using a text editor and add the following line:

 ```
 # User specific aliases and functions